urban-tep/DDF-SDD/source/groups/group___tep_user.rst

   skinparam componentStyle uml2
   !include source/groups/group___tep_user.iuml

-This represents a user in TEP Urban platform.
+This component defines a user in the TEP GeoHazards platform.
+A user has a basic profile (defined in the platform) but is also linked to different external application with specific user profile (EO-SSO, Github, Cloud).